aka-ish/Analysis_Project_on_Impact_of_Covid-19_on_Pregnant_Ladies-python/README.md

-# Effect of COVID-19 on Pregnant Women
+📊 Impact of Covid-19 on Pregnant Women – Data Analysis Project

+📌 Project Overview

-This project explores the impact of the COVID-19 pandemic on pregnant women, with a particular focus on psychological health, perceived threats, and birth outcomes.
-The dataset contains information about maternal demographics, mental health measures, perceived risks during the pandemic, and infant outcomes.
+This project analyzes a dataset of 10,772 pregnant women to understand the impact of the COVID-19 pandemic on maternal health, mental well-being, and birth outcomes.
+The focus is on exploring relationships between maternal age, education, household income, depression, anxiety levels, and mental health indicators.

 ---
 <img width="1384" height="541" alt="image" src="https://github.com/user-attachments/assets/0fdfd239-7f94-46fa-b2fe-0d69cc9102fe" />

-## 📂 Project Overview

-The project is implemented in **Python**, making use of well-known data analysis and visualization libraries to gain insights from the dataset.
-Analyses include descriptive statistics, data visualizations, and potential correlations between maternal health factors and birth outcomes.

 ---